deriv-com/SmartCharts/README.md

  8. If the card fails QA check, QA can comment on the card on what failed, and place the card back to `In Development` list.
 If QA passes the changes, QA will place the card from `QA` to `Ready`; this card is now ready to be merged to `dev`.
  9. Once the card is merged to `dev`, it is placed in `Deployed to BETA` list.
  10. When it is time to take all changes in `beta` and deploy in production, manager will merge `dev` into `master`, and place all cards in `Deployed to BETA` to `Released`.

+### Debugging NPM Package

+Some issues only show up for library users, so it is helpful to test the NPM package before deploying it to library users.
+To do this we provide an environment in the `app` folder, with its own `package.json`, `webpack.config.js` and `index.html`.
+Calling `yarn install` and `yarn start` in the `app` folder builds the SmartCharts library *from the NPM library*.

+Now to test whether your change affect the NPM library, execute:

+    yarn watch --output-path './app/node_modules/@binary-com/smartcharts/dist'

+Now each time you make any change, it will overwrite the SmartCharts library inside the `node_modules` folder.

+> Note: We do not recommend this method of developing unless you are testing the NPM package, as it is very slow for development purposes.

 ### Separation of App and Library